wkyle/clean-tex/README.md

 # Usage
 Convert this script to an executable and stick it in your /usr/local/bin/ or other directory in your shell PATH.

+# Warning
+I made this for Linux users.
+If you use Windows or MacOS, God help you.